panzerdp/dmitripavlutin.com/content/posts/070-reacr-state-mng/index.md

 When *Add* button is clicked, the button handler invokes `dispatch({ type: 'add', name: newName })`.
 Dispatching an `add` action makes the reducer `uniqueReducer` add a new product name to the state.

-The same way, when *Delete* button is clicked, the button handler invokes `dispatch({ type: 'delete', name })`.
-Dispatching an `remove` action removes the product name from the state of names.
+In the same way, when *Delete* button is clicked, the button handler invokes `dispatch({ type: 'delete', name })`.
+Dispatching a `remove` action removes the product name from the state of names.

 ## 4. Conclusion

-An atomic state is something that can't be further devided into smaller states.
+An atomic state is something that can't be further divided into smaller states.
 You should favor creating atomic states inside of your components because they are easy to manage.

 If the state has a complicated update logic, then it's better to extract this logic out of the component into a custom hook.

-The same way, if the state requires multiple operations, then it's a good idea to use a reducer to incorporate these operations.
+In the same way, if the state requires multiple operations, then it's a good idea to use a reducer to incorporate these operations.

 No matter what rule you use, the state should be as simple and decoupled as possible.
 The component should not be cluttered with the details of how the state is updated: these should be a part of the custom hook or the reducer.